Q: How to create a committed team in one of the most competitive of tech cities?

 A: Recruit talented women returning to work and support their career goals!

-The challenge of recruitment and retention in the Analytics field is as great here as anywhere else in the world.
-Domain knowledge takes time to acquire and demanding clients value that experience,
+The challenge of recruitment and retention in the Analytics field is as great here as anywhere in the world.
+Domain knowledge takes time to acquire and demanding clients value experience.

-By focusing on attracting and supporting skilled women returning to work, our Pune office has found a way to grow and satisfy both client and staff.
+By supporting skilled women to return to work, our Pune office has found a way to attract experienced staff.
+And to grow and satisfy both clients and staff.

 Dipti Bharatia (Pune partner) answers some questions on what makes the Pune office different, and the lessons learnt.

-A: There is demand for their talent bu long inflexible hours, including long commutes are a major challenge for women with children & other family commitments.
-This means they abandon their careers and too often their skills become obsolete by the time they can again commit to full-time working.
+There is demand for their talent.
+But long inflexible hours and long commutes are a major challenge for women with children & other family commitments.
+This means they often abandon their careers when they have children.
+And too often their skills become obsolete by the time they again commit to full-time working.

 From my own struggles to return to a career after some time out with my children.
-I quickly realised the challenge for women in tech wanting to resume a career and as an entrepreneur, I had an opportunity to do something about it.
+I quickly realised the challenge for women in tech wanting to resume a career.
+But as an entrepreneur, I had an opportunity to do something about it!

-A: As the employer, you need to be flexible and understanding and give them the respect and support they deserve.
-This needs to be integral to the culture so takes time to develop and instill.
-They need to trust you, and you them.
-This is not something that many Indian firms have and would be very challenging in a large sanitation.
-As we only opened the office 4 years ago we had the opportunity to bake this in to our culture from the beginning.
+This requires a change to the culture so takes time to develop and instill.
+They need to trust you, and you them and this takes time.
+This is not something that many Indian firms have done and would be very challenging on a large scale.

-A: The main one is the need to travel.
+The main one is the need to travel on client business.
 India is a big place but even local travel can be challenging.
 Staying away from home for just one night can be a difficult for some.
-Fortunately, virtual working is becoming the norm and as clients increasingly accept this way of working so the challenge of travel will reduce.
+As remote working becomes more common this will become less significant with time.